 Moncton real estate guide & listings for sale

-Some, but not all, property owners in Moncton will reside within walking distance of one of around 30 supermarkets.
-A limited variety of restaurants and cafes can be found as well.
-Concerning education, high schools and primary schools are not very numerous in Moncton, and thus may require a long walk to get to.
-Families benefit from public and private schools at both the elementary and secondary school level.
-Likewise, it can be difficult to access daycares on foot.
+Some, but not all, property owners in this city will live within walking distance of one of around 40 supermarkets.
+There are also over 250 restaurants and coffee shops in this city.
+With regards to education, families may consider it difficult for their schoolchildren to access high schools and primary schools on foot.
+Likewise, daycares are not especially abundant and consequently not always within walking distance.
+Residents benefit from public and private schools at both the elementary and high school level.